Cooperative Escapism in Familial Relations: Plot

-Shirley (Yvette Nicole Brown) invites the study group to her in-laws' Thanksgiving dinner, but the Dean (Jim Rash)—having read Jeff's (Joel McHale) emails—reveals that Jeff will be meeting his father for the first time on Thanksgiving.
+Shirley (Yvette Nicole Brown) invites the study group to her in-laws' Thanksgiving dinner, but the dean (Jim Rash)—having read Jeff's (Joel McHale) emails—reveals that Jeff will be meeting his father for the first time on Thanksgiving.
 When Jeff arrives at his father's house, he changes his mind, but he calls Britta (Gillian Jacobs) and learns that she is waiting for him at the house.
 He is forced to go there and meet his father William (James Brolin) and half-brother Willy Jr. (Adam Devine), the latter of whom is worried that Jeff will replace him.
 As Britta attempts to console Willy Jr., Jeff and William begin to get along and realize their similarities.

 After William suggests that his abandonment of Jeff had a positive influence on his life, Jeff leaves in anger.
 As he is driving, he is shocked to find Willy Jr. in his backseat, begging for advice on how to get his father to stop hating him.
 In answering, Jeff realizes that he cannot achieve closure without confronting his father.
 He tells William that he is not well-adjusted, recounting an incident in seventh grade in which he pretended to have appendicitis to get sympathy.
-After a classmate asked to see the scar, he self-inflicted a wound with a pair of scissors and he still keeps the cards he received under his bed.
-William attempts to fake a heart attack and Jeff leaves.
+After a classmate asked to see the scar, he self-inflicted a wound with a pair of scissors and still keeps the cards he received under his bed.
+William attempts to fake a heart attack, and Jeff leaves.
 He hugs Willy Jr. and thanks Britta for making him confront his father.

 Meanwhile, members of the study group arrive for Shirley's dinner and find her in-laws unpleasant.
 They hide in the garage and plan to escape.
 Annie (Alison Brie) fakes period pain but the ruse falls through as Shirley's sister-in-law is a gynecologist.
-The group take it in turns to interact with Shirley's relatives while amusing themselves in the garage.
-In an attempt to escape, Pierce (Chevy Chase) purposefully trips over a rug and walks into a corner of a table, but the relatives find this hilarious and Pierce is enthused by their positive response.
+The group take turns interacting with Shirley's relatives while amusing themselves in the garage.
+In an attempt to escape, Pierce (Chevy Chase) purposefully trips over a rug and walks into a corner of a table, but the relatives find this hilarious, and Pierce is enthused by their positive response.

-Troy (Donald Glover), Annie and Abed (Danny Pudi) are about to eat expired bean dip to escape the event when Shirley arrives.
+Troy (Donald Glover), Annie, and Abed (Danny Pudi) are about to eat expired bean dip to escape the event when Shirley arrives.
 She admits that she invited them because she dislikes her in-laws, who act rudely towards her.
 The group then plan a way to allow Shirley to escape the party, but she rejects the idea because of the value she places on family.
 The group agree to stay with her.
 Later, Jeff throws the group a surprise Thanksgiving dinner in the study room.

 In the end tag, Shirley discovers a hole Abed made in her garage and plans to use it next Thanksgiving.